-PE 131 Volleyball
+PE 131 Volleyball 1 's.h.

 An introduction to the skills, rules and strategies involved in the game of volleyball.
 A progression begins with basic drills and continues through intermediate play.
 Special emphasis on volleyball as a recreational activity.
-Hours of class per week: 2:
+Hours of class per week: 2.

-PE 133 Soccer
+PE 133 Soccer 1 s.h.